 In reality this did not happen.

-The first cases went to court and a long drawn out legal battle ensued, with the CEO Mark Cushway being indicted along with many managers and staff on charges of fraud.
-At the time it was dubbed as the largest fraud in timeshare history.
+The first cases went to court and a long drawn out legal battle ensued, at the time it was dubbed as the largest fraud in timeshare history.

 Unfortunately these cases floundered, Silverpoint successfully argued with the courts that these were property investments and not timeshare, therefore the purchasers were not consumers of timeshare but investors in property.
 As we know property can go down in value as well as up.